 Montmorency is an acid or sour cherry, grown for culinary use rather than eating fresh.
 It has yellow flesh and the juice is clear, and is known as an "Amarelle" type, in contrast with the "Morello" type which has darker-red skin.

 Most tart cherries contain melatonin, a natural anti-oxidant substance which is also involved in regulating sleeping and wakefullness - but Montmorency is thought to have particularly high levels.

-Please fill in the details below and we will let you know when Montmorency cherry trees are back in stock.
+Fill in the form below and we will notify you when Montmorency cherry tree is back in stock.

 Montmorency is self-fertile, no pollination partner is required.
 It is an early-season cherry, ripening at the start of July.

 The tree is easy to grow, very cold-hardy, and productive.